nicolas-grekas/Patchwork-Doc/Advanced-HTTP-en.md

 Requests are issued as described in the HTTP protocol.
 But the way of accessing the data they contain is of course PHP specific.
 It is then interesting to analyze the adequacy of the interface offered by PHP and the descriptions allowed by the protocol.

+Note that the `filter` extension introduced in PHP 5.2 adds an other but equivalent way to get HTTP submitted data without going through the above autoglobals.

 Description of an HTTP request
 ==============================